Author Senior Leadership Staff

 • Connect:

-Esther Larson is senior director of Programs at Philanthropy Roundtable.
+Esther Larson Lenger is vice president of strategic giving at Philanthropy Roundtable.
 Prior to joining the Roundtable, Esther served in senior leadership roles with Hope for New York, Hunger Free America and the Met Council on Jewish Poverty.
 Earlier in her career, she interned at the White House, focusing on strategies to mobilize Americans to volunteer.

 In her role at the Roundtable, Esther directs the donor advisory and research functions of the organization.
 She also directs the strong communities area of the Roundtable’s work which includes building understanding of, relationships with and analysis of thought leaders, funders and organizations who are working to strengthen communities across America.